joachimruhs/myleaflet/Documentation/AdministratorManual/Index.rst

 Inserting data
 ^^^^^^^^^^^^^^
 In TYPO3 list module select page Data.
 First insert some sys_categories.
 Then you can insert some tt_address data records.
-You have not to insert the coordinates.
+You have to insert the coordinates.
 If you don't insert some icon, the extension uses a default icon for the
 POI's.

 When everything is done you can start a search in frontend.